doomvox/raku-study/notes/meeting_2021sep26.md

                         # ERROR: both UInt and 1 subsets match.
                         ```

-                    3. Signature matches on single value 0, and restricts return to single value 1
+                    3. Here, a signature that matches on single value 0, and restricts return to single value 1

                         ```perl6
                         multi factorial ( 0 --> 1 ){}